Technology standards are a core part of ensuring that digital innovation is beneficial to all.

-They ensure interoperability
+Standards ensure interoperability

 Standards are not merely to ensure fairness among technology-based industries.
 They ensure interoperability and innovative growth in industry.
-At Blockhead, we support standardisation in our own industry, since helping in the creation of RMI’s blockchain standards in 2018.
+At Blockhead, we support standardisation in our own industry, since helping in the creation of RMI’s blockchain guidelines in 2018.